osm2pgsql-dev/osm2pgsql-website/doc/faq.md

 * You have to tune your PostgreSQL config *before* using osm2pgsql.
 The default settings for PostgreSQL on most systems are totally wrong for a large database.
 Don't forget to restart the database after tuning.
+* The command line options chosen can have a large impact on performance.

+All that being said, on a reasonably modern machine with 64GB RAM and SSDs you should be able to import a planet file in something like half a day.

 ### An index is not being built and there is no error message.